idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Think through what will be delivered in the next 1-6 months, and how it will be delivered.

 Most companies have a performance program - At MSFT it's connects, at FB it's PSCs and Amazon it's Forte.
-As part of this process, and employee writes a self assessment for the work that happened in the last 6 months - 1 year, and then the manager uses that as a basis of the review they'll write.
+As part of this process, an employee writes a self assessment for the work that happened in the last 6 months - 1 year, and then the manager uses that as a basis of the review they'll write.

 There are several advantages to pre-writing these documents:

-- The peep and manager can be deliberate about what work is done, and discuss if projects make sense.
+- The peep and manager can be deliberate about what work is done, and discuss if projects make sense, and if they are the right projects.
 - The peep and manager understand the impact provided by the work.
-- The peep has a record of what they've done in the performance period, instead of only having a crisp memory of the last few months.
+- The peep has a record of what they've done in the performance period, instead of only having a crisp memory of the last few months, and can use that to write the self assessment.
 - The manager can calibrate the work to be done so there are no scope surprises.

-Good self assessments are concise, focuses on impact, and then how you delivered the impact.
+Good self assessments are concise, focus on impact, and then how you delivered the impact.
 More details at [I.M Wright](https://imwrightshardcode.com/2018/06/connects-with-impact/):

 - _[Clearly measurable impact]_ by _[work you’ve done yourself and/or with others]._
   - Relevant artifacts, or quote from others validating the claim.